 The factory workers receive medical care that is readily available to them from the medical center located next to the factory

 Now after the cotton seed oil is filtered, it arrives at the packaging department to be poured into glass bottles, after which it gets sealed with a metal top, a plastic cover, and a Sekem label sticker and it is ready to go.

-The factory ensures the optimal usage of the oil during the packaging process with minimal waste produced, where the wasted oil is collected and used.
+The factory ensures the optimal usage of the oil during the packaging process with minimal waste produced, where any oil that might be wasted is collected and used.

-Olive oil could be responsibly grown and processed, but its packaging material has a huge impact on the product’s lifetime, and cannot be neglected. iSiS is offsetting its emissions according to scope 1, which does not consider the emissions caused by packaging material production or transportation.
+Cotton seed oil could be responsibly grown and processed, but its packaging material has a huge impact on the product’s lifetime, and cannot be neglected.

-The oil bottles are made from glass, which is energy-intensive, where the process of shaping the glass uses a lot of combustion energy resulting in Co2 emissions, which isis do not account for.
+The oil bottles are made from glass, which is energy-intensive, where the process of shaping the glass uses a lot of combustion energy resulting in Co2 emissions that iSiS do not account for.

-the sticker label on the bottles is made of materials that are FSC certified, and the ink is…….
+The sticker label on the bottles is made of FSC certified materials.

 The bottles of cotton seed oil are now ready to be distributed directly to your home, local shops, or overseas.

 iSiS always opts for sea freight and only makes the decision to use air freight on the rare occasion that a client orders a small amount that can not be transported by sea.

 Drivers have a limit on the number of hours they can drive per day, to ensure their safety